Sorcerous Stabber Orphen: Light novels

 In September 2011, T.O Entertainment released a brand new series of the Orphen novels known as Sorcerous Stabber Orphen: New Wayward Journey, which takes place more than two decades after the original series.
 Orphen is now older and is married to Claiomh Everlasting, both of whom give birth to three daughters that become Sorcerers.
 Majic is a Sorcerer lecturer at the new school that Orphen runs.
 Orphen is known as the "Demon King" due to his exploits in the original novels.
 The main protagonist of the new series is Mayor MacCredy, who is the son of Leticia MacCredy and Forte Puckingham.
 The novel series originally spanned into 10 volumes between 2011 and 2015.
-In September 2019, Yoshinobu Akita announced that in commemoration of the series' 25th anniversary, he will be writing a new novel for the main novella series titled Sorcerer Stabber Orphen: Comicron's Plan, a prequel that takes place four years after Orphen departed the Tower of Fangs to search for Azalie, which was released on December 25, 2019.
+In September 2019, Yoshinobu Akita announced that in commemoration of the series' 25th anniversary, he would be writing a new novel for the main novella series titled Sorcerer Stabber Orphen: Comicron's Plan, a prequel that takes place four years after Orphen departed the Tower of Fangs to search for Azalie, which was released on December 25, 2019.
 It is tentatively referred to as the "Gap Edition" in the author's afterword which will fill in gaps within the main series' timeline with new stories, with three new volumes currently being planned.
 The books are published in a standard version and also a special edition version which comes with a behind the scenes booklet about the book and a Drama CD which is based on the new novel series itself.
 The original Orphen novel series received a reprint as well.

 The Slayers vs Orphen novel was a special collaborative novel between Yoshinobu Akita and Hajime Kanzaka and was published in 2005.
 It was later reprinted in 2013.

-During their panel at Anime Expo 2018, J-Novel Club announced that they have licensed the light novels.
+During their panel at Anime Expo 2018, J-Novel Club announced that they had licensed the light novels.